 - Personal Injury Bar Association (PIBA)

-Emma Waldron is qualified to accept instructions directly from members of the public and professional clients under the Direct Public Access scheme.More Information
+Emma Waldron is qualified to accept instructions directly from members of the public and professional clients under the Direct Access (or Public Access) scheme.More Information